nextflow-io/nextflow/docs/process.rst

 Output files
 ------------

-The ``file`` qualifier allows to output one or more files, produced by the process, over the specified channel.
+The ``file`` qualifier allows you to output one or more files, produced by the process, over the specified channel.
 For example::